 The Seven Major Differences Selling to Healthcare

-1. Healthcare is like a parallel universe with its own economic model
+1. Healthcare is like a parallel universe with a different economic model

 Healthcare is a multi-trillion-dollar industry with a different economic model.
 Many healthcare organizations make hundreds of millions or even billions of dollars in revenue but behave like they have no money.

 So why is that important?
-Well, it means that healthcare organizations have to wait to get reimbursed for the services they have delivered.
+It means that healthcare organizations have to wait to get reimbursed for the services they have delivered.

 These services are based on codes for each procedure.
-There are hundreds of thousands of these codes and the pay rate for each is different depending on where you are in the country and other variables.
+There are hundreds of thousands of these codes, and the pay rate for each differs depending on where you are in the country and many other variables.
 Forecasting is a headache.
 They rarely get reimbursed what they expected as the payor negotiates for lower rates.